ComposeCode/AWS-Solution-Architect-Associate-course-helper/chapter3/section3-10.md

   - Objects are cached for the life of the TTL (Time To Live).
   - You can clear cached objects, but you will be charged.

+### Lifecycle Management

+  - Lifecycle Management: can be used in conjunction with versioning.

+  - Can be applied to current versions and previous versions.

+  - Following actions can now be done:

+    - Transition to the Standard - Infrequent Access Storage Class (128KB in size + 30 days after the creation date).
+    - Archive to the Glacier Storage Class (30 days after IA, if relevant).
+    - Permanently delete objects with lifecycle rules.

+## Security and Encryption

 - All newly created buckets are PRIVATE

 - You can setup access control to your buckets using: